zjlab-BioGene/AMP-SEMiner/README.md

 ![Schematic diagram of the AMP-SEMiner framework](Figure_1.png)

+## Data Portal

+The AMPs identified using AMP-SEMiner are available through our dedicated data portal, [MAG-AMPome](http://mag-ampome.aigene.org.cn) (http://mag-ampome.aigene.org.cn).
+Visit the portal to access this comprehensive resource of antimicrobial peptides.

 ## Environment
 AMP-SEMiner is run on Python 3.10 and PyTorch 2.1.2.
 You can build a conda environment for AMP-SEMiner using this [script](https://github.com/zjlab-BioGene/AMP-SEMiner/blob/main/scripts/env_install.sh).